Wasserstein Gradient Flows for Scalable and Regularized Barycenter Computation: Wasserstein Barycenters as Gradient Flows

-\textbf{Functionals for joint measures.} One of the advantages of our proposed method is regularizing the barycenter calculation with internal, interaction, and potential energy functionals.
+One of the advantages of our proposed method is regularizing the barycenter calculation with internal, interaction, and potential energy functionals.
 This idea was already used in practice by~\cite{alvarez2021dataset} for transfer learning problems.
 Here we propose the following functionals,

-where $h:\mathbb{R}\rightarrow\mathbb{R}$ is lower semi-continuous and bounded from below.
+where $h:\mathbb{R}\rightarrow\mathbb{R}$ is lower semi-continuous and bounded from below, and $\eta_{V} > 0$ and $\eta_{U} > 0$ are scaling parameters.
 For instance, in our experiments we use the hinge loss, $h(u) = \text{max}(0, \text{margin} - d)$, where $\text{margin} \geq 0$ is a margin parameter.
-Equations~\ref{eq:entropy} and~\ref{eq:repulsion} correspond to entropy and repulsion terms.
+Equations~\ref{eq:entropy} and~\ref{eq:repulsion} correspond to entropy and repulsion, respectively.
 The first functional penalizes barycenters that have fuzzy labels.
 The second functional encourages classes to be well separated.